bevry-archive/buildr/README.md

 	- Needs auto file finding
 	- Needs jshint checking on `.js` files (not `.coffee` files)
 	- Needs no-config version
+	- Add unit tests for the first time

 - v0.3 May 31, 2011
 	- Exploration into better architectures